akelman/ggpeps/README.md

 The package `ggpeps` is divided into several parts:

 - `plot`: Helper scripts for plots
 - `system`: Module containing all system implementations.
-Currently, two-dimensional systems for $Z_2$ are implemented with one and two copies of virtual fermions on the links are implemented.
+Currently, two-dimensional systems for $Z_2$ with one and two copies of virtual fermions on the links are implemented.
 The implementation of $U(1)$ is transferred from a C++ implementation and is not fully operational.
 - `exacteval.py`: For small systems and finite gauge groups, the expectation values of the states can be evaluated exactly by contracting the full PEPS.
 - `gauge.py`: Implementation of the gauge groups